bomeara/sharedgovernance/README.md

 pak::pak("bomeara/sharedgovernance")
 ```

+This will take an unusually long time to install (10 minutes on my
-Note that some of the functions may take some time to run – it can be
+computer) – just be patient.
+Note that some of the functions may take
-doing operations across hundreds of thousands of rows (all majors by all
+some time to run, too – it can be doing operations across hundreds of
+thousands of rows (all majors by all degrees by all years by all
-degrees by all years by all institutions makes for a lot of data).
+institutions makes for a lot of data).
+But the advantage is that all the
+data are local, so you don’t have to wait for web requests each time.

 ## Overview of functions